US STOCKS-Wall St at record levels despite tepid jobs report

 "I think what it would change, if anything, was the possibility of them accelerating the rate hikes.
 After this I think it makes them more likely to stay the course than to accelerate."

-Eight of the 11 major S&P sectors were higher, with the industrial sector's 0.89 percent rise leading the gainers, followed by technology's 0.71 percent gain.
+Eight of the 11 major S&P sectors were higher, with the industrial and healthcare sectors leading the gainers.

 The financial and energy sectors were the main losers.

-Shares of banks, which benefit from higher interest rates, fell as much as 0.9 percent, before paring some losses to trade down 0.2 percent.
-Bank of America, JPMorgan, and Goldman Sachs fell between 0.2 percent and 0.5 percent.
+Shares of banks, which benefit from higher interest rates, fell about 0.6 percent.
+Bank of America, JPMorgan , Citigroup and Goldman Sachs fell between 0.4 percent and 1.3 percent.

 Brent oil tumbled below $50, heading for a second straight week of losses, on worries that President Donald Trump's decision to abandon a climate pact could spark more crude drilling in the United States, worsening a global glut.

-Broadcom rose as much as 8.2 percent to hit an all-time high of $253.75, after the chipmaker's quarterly results beat analysts' expectations.
+Broadcom rose as much as 7.5 percent to hit an all-time high of $251.96, after the chipmaker's quarterly results beat analysts' expectations.
+The stock provided the biggest boost to the Nasdaq.

 The S&P 500 index showed 28 new 52-week highs and 11 new lows, while the Nasdaq recorded 82 new highs and 70 new lows.
-(Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty and Anil D'Silva)
+(Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty)